Peter Cox Ltd

 Customers rate us 9.2 out of 10 on TrustPilot giving you reassurance of the quality of our service

-Our work in North and South Wales for over the last 25 years has focused on resolving damp problems, as well as infestations of woodworm and dry rot.
-We are also approved contractors for the installation of Cintec anchors to stabilise unstable masonry and to provide heavy duty structural anchors.
+Our work in South Wales for over the last 25 years has solved many issues related to property preservation, from damp proofing, to rot and woodworm treatments.
+We also offer structural timber repairs, wall stabilisation methods and basement waterproofing techniques.
+Peter Cox are also approved contractors for the installation of Cintec anchors to stabilise unstable masonry and to provide heavy duty structural anchors, used in a number of structures, bridges and historic buildings across the UK.